HappyFrowl/documentation/SystemAdministration.md

     * `k` - kill using the PID

 * `nice`
+  * Processes are prioritized based on a number ranging from -20 to 19
+  * The lower the number, the *higher* the priority
-  *
+  * 0 is the default
+  * By default, `nice` prints the default nice number
+  * `-n` - increment the nice value

 * `renice`
+  * Alter the scheduling priority of an already running process
+  * options:
+    * `-n` - specify the new nice value for a running process
+    * `-g` - alter the nice value of a processes in a process group
+    * `-u` - alter the nice value of the processes associated to a user

-  *
+* `systemd-analyze`
+  * Get performance stats for boot operations
+  * Per unit it shows how long it took to start
+  * Use it identify what slows down a boot process
+  * `blame` - subcommand to identify services and other units that make the system really slow during the bootup process

+* `lsof` - list open files
+  * `-c` - filter on process name
+  * `-p` - filter on PID
+  * `-u` - filter on a specific user

 - `kill` Command - Sends signals to processes to perform specific actions.
     **Signals**:
     - **SIGINT**:
-        - Interrupt signal (Ctrl + C).
+      - Interrupt signal
       - Stops the process, allowing it to clean up resources.
+      - like Ctrl + C
+      - value 2
     - **SIGKILL**:
-        - Forces the process to terminate immediately.
+      - Forces the process to terminate immediately
-    - **SIGSTOP**:
+      - value 9
-        - Pauses the process (Ctrl + Z).
     - **SIGTERM**:
-        - Requests the process to terminate gracefully.
+      - Request the process to terminate gracefully
       - Allows time for cleanup, but the process can ignore it.
+      - value 15
+    - **SIGSTOP**:
+      - Pauses the process
+      - like Ctrl + z
+      - value 17, 19, 23
+    - **SIGSTP**
+      - Pause a proces from the terminal
+      - value 18, 20, 24

 - `killall` - Kills all processes by name.
     - Only affects the current user's processes unless used with `sudo`.